Dyan Cannon: Early life

-Cannon was born Samille Diane Friesen in Tacoma, Washington on January 4, 1937, the daughter of housewife Claire (née Portnoy) and life insurance salesman Ben Friesen.
-She was raised in the Jewish faith of her Ashkenazi Jewish mother, who was an immigrant from Russia; her father was Anabaptist of Russian Mennonite ancestry.
+Cannon was born Samille Diane Friesen in Tacoma, Washington, on January 4, 1937, the daughter of housewife Claire (née Portnoy) and life insurance salesman Ben Friesen.
+She was raised in the Jewish faith of her mother, who was an immigrant from Ukraine; her father was a Mennonite of Dutch-Canadian ancestry.
 Her younger brother is jazz musician David Friesen.
+When Cannon was 10, the family moved eastward to Spokane, Washington; they returned to the Pacific coast four years later, settling in Seattle.
 Cannon attended West Seattle High School and was crowned Miss West Seattle in 1954.
-She spent two-and-a-half years at the University of Washington.
+She spent two-and-a-half semesters at the University of Washington, majoring in anthropology.

-In 1957, Cannon dropped out of college and went to live with her Aunt Sally in Phoenix, Arizona, where she took a job at Merrill Lynch & Co.
-Courted by a traveling businessman, she got engaged and followed her fiancé to Los Angeles.
+In 1956, Cannon dropped out of college and went to live with her aunt Sally in Phoenix, Arizona, where she took a job at Merrill Lynch & Co.
+Courted by nightclub owner Sonny Orling, then 32, she got engaged and followed him to Beverly Hills, California.
 They soon parted, but she decided to stay in the area and enroll at UCLA.
-A part-time modeling job led to an interview with producer Jerry Wald, who suggested she change her last name to Cannon.
-She signed to MGM, doing promotional work for the film Les Girls, and studied with acting teacher Sanford Meisner.
+A part-time modeling job led to an interview with producer Jerry Wald, who suggested she change her professional last name to Cannon.
+She signed to MGM, doing promotional work for the film Les Girls (1957), and studied with acting teacher Sanford Meisner.

 Career

+Beginnings

 Cannon made her film debut in 1960 in The Rise and Fall of Legs Diamond; she had appeared on television since the late 1950s, including a guest appearance on Bat Masterson as Mary Lowery in the 1959 episode "Lady Luck" and again in a 1961 episode as Diane Jansen in "The Price of Paradise".
 She appeared in 1959 on CBS's Wanted: Dead or Alive, in episode 52, "Vanishing Act", as Nicole McCready.
-About this time, she was on the CBS western Johnny Ringo, starring Don Durant, and on Jack Lord's western Stoney Burke on ABC.
-She also appeared on Hawaiian Eye, using her name Diane Cannon, in 1961, opposite Tracey Steele, Robert Conrad, and Connie Stevens.
+About this time, she was on the CBS Western Johnny Ringo, starring Don Durant, and on Jack Lord's Western Stoney Burke on ABC.
+She also appeared on Hawaiian Eye in 1961, opposite Tracey Steele, Robert Conrad, and Connie Stevens.

-In 1962, Cannon appeared on Broadway with Jane Fonda and Bradford Dillman in The Fun Couple.
+In 1962, Cannon acted on Broadway with Jane Fonda and Bradford Dillman in The Fun Couple.
 Next came the national touring company of the musical How to Succeed in Business Without Really Trying, in which she played Rosemary.

-In 1964 she guest starred on Gunsmoke, playing "Ivy Norton", an abused daughter looking to marry the man she loves in the episode "Aunt Thede" (S10E13).
-She portrayed Mona Elliott in the episode "The Man Behind the Man" of the 1964 CBS drama series The Reporter.
-She also made guest appearances on 77 Sunset Strip, The Untouchables, the 1960 episode "Sheriff of the Town" of the first-run syndicated western series Two Faces West with Walter Coy as Cauter and the 1962 Ripcord episode "The Helicopter Race" as Ripcord Inc.'s secretary and receptionist Marion Hines.
-She had another role in the movie The Murder Game (1965), then took four years off.
+In 1964 she guest-starred on Gunsmoke, playing Ivy Norton, an abused daughter looking to marry the man she loves in the episode "Aunt Thede".
+She portrayed Mona Elliott in the episode "The Man Behind the Man" of the 1964 CBS drama series The Reporter and had a regular role on the short-lived daytime soap opera Full Circle.
+Cannon also made guest appearances on 77 Sunset Strip, The Untouchables, Tombstone Territory, the 1960 episode "Sheriff of the Town" of the first-run syndicated Western series Two Faces West with Walter Coy as Cauter, and the 1962 Ripcord episode "The Helicopter Race" as Ripcord Inc.'s secretary and receptionist Marion Hines.
+She landed another role in a feature with The Murder Game (1965), then took four years off.